-Online sports betting has yet to be legalized in the state of New York, but that could be changing soon.
-New York Governor Andrew Cuomo has been an opponent of online sports betting in the past, but it appears that he is changing his opinion.
+Online sports betting has just been legalized in the state of New York!
+New York Governor Andrew Cuomo has been an opponent of online sports betting in the past, but it appears that just changed his opinion.

-New York is staring at a massive budget deficit brought on from the COVID-19 pandemic, and the governor could be looking at sports betting to help correct the problem.
-Cuomo suggested this very thing during a press conference last week, and this was the first time he has shown support for sports betting.
+New York is staring at a massive budget deficit brought on from the COVID-19 pandemic, and the governor looked at sports betting to help correct the problem.
+Cuomo suggested this very thing during a press conference last December, and this was the first time he has shown support for sports betting.

 Lawmakers have made several attempts to legalize mobile sports betting in the past, but they have not been able to get the governor on board.
 Industry experts have encouraged New York to allow online betting, and mobile sportsbooks have made a pitch as well.